LuBeifang/TGS-comparison-for-bacteria-6mA/README.md

 # TGS-comparison-for-bacteria-6mA

-This GitHub repository contains all the custom scripts and shell commands used in our paper, **Comprehensive Comparison of Third-Generation Sequencing Tools for Bacteria 6mA Profiling**.
+This GitHub repository contains all the custom scripts and shell commands used in our paper,

+**Comprehensive Comparison of Third-Generation Sequencing Tools for Bacterial 6mA Profiling**.

 ## Graphic abstract
 ![abstract](readme_fig/Workflow.png)
 ## Data available
 Oxford Nanopore's basecall model is updated frequently, we recommend using the latest basecaller model for re-calling.

-All raw signal files are uploaded to the NCBI (BIOPROJECT:[PRJNA1119015](https://ncbi.nlm.nih.gov/bioproject/?term=PRJNA1119015)).
+All raw signal files are uploaded to NCBI (BIOPROJECT:[PRJNA1119015](https://ncbi.nlm.nih.gov/bioproject/?term=PRJNA1119015)).

+All processed files are uploaded to [Zenodo](10.5281/zenodo.15165726).
-For now, the raw sequencing files are suppressed, details can be found [here](http://ftp-trace.ncbi.nlm.nih.gov/sra/review/SRP511146_20240709_121051_f2fc6039cf8effd72bb50da4390115f6).
-If you need raw files now, please contact xindeng@cityu.edu.hk or beifanglu2-c@my.cityu.edu.hk.

-We are pleased to help.
+If you have any further requests, please contact xindeng@cityu.edu.hk or beifanglu2-c@my.cityu.edu.hk.
+We are pleased to help!

 ## Code available